← Back to Home

 I use two Logitech C920x webcams - one mounted facing me (for form/technique recording), and one facing the board (for scoring/gameplay).
 This dual-camera setup works great for streaming, online play, and practice review.

-The 1080p quality is solid, the autofocus works well, and they handle low-light conditions better than budget webcams.
-At this price point, you can afford to run two cameras without breaking the bank.
+The 1080p quality is solid, the autofocus works well, and they handle low-light conditions well.

 Camera Positioning Tips

-Board camera: Mount directly above or slightly to the side of the dartboard, angled to capture the entire board surface.
+Board camera: Position to clearly show the dartboard face.
+Mount above or to the side of the board, angled to capture the entire board surface.
 Make sure your throw line is visible in frame for online play verification.